 - Double Net Lease: Tenant pays base rent plus property taxes and insurance

 - Triple Net Lease: In a triple net lease, the tenant pays base rent plus property taxes, insurance, and utilities

 - Absolute Net Lease: Tenant pays base rent plus all operating expenses for the property

 The base rental amount for a net lease tends to be lower because the tenant is responsible for some or all of the operating expenses.
 This is not the case in a gross lease.

-In a Gross Lease, the tenant pays one monthly dollar amount and the landlord pays for the property’s operating expenses.
+In a gross lease, the tenant pays one monthly dollar amount and the landlord pays for the property’s operating expenses.
 Because of this, the monthly rental amount tends to be higher so the owner(s) can recoup as much of the operating expenses as they can.
-However, this structure exposes the property owner to the risk of rising operating costs.
-The higher they are, the more they have to pay.
-The more they have to pay, the lower the net operating income and profitability of the property.
-To mitigate this risk, some owners may choose to negotiate an “expense stop” into the lease.
+However, the gross lease structure exposes the property owner to the risk of rising operating costs.
+The higher these costs are, the more the owner has to pay.
+And the more they have to pay, the lower the net operating income and profitability of the property.
+To mitigate the risk of rising operating costs, some owners may choose to negotiate an “expense stop” into the lease.